 - Push your hips back to squat down and lift the dumbbells, driving through your heels to stand up and hold them at your sides.
-Your shoulders should be back, chest out and head directly in line with your shoulders.
+Your shoulders should be back, chest out and your head should be back, chin tucked.

 - Brace your core and walk forward, keeping the dumbbells at your sides, for a distance of about 50 feet.

 - Place the dumbbells on the floor, rest for 30 seconds and repeat four more times.